 What VoicyCare cannot do (honestly)

-- It cannot boost audio from streaming apps -- Due to the iOS sandbox, VoicyCare only plays files stored on your device or in Dropbox.
+• It cannot boost audio from streaming apps -- Due to the iOS sandbox, VoicyCare only plays files stored on your device or in cloud storage you open through the iOS Files app.

 Price